Transformers for Charged Particle Track Reconstruction in High Energy Physics: Results

 \cref{fig:regr_residual} shows the residuals between reconstructed and target track parameters, where the target parameters are derived from DM matched particles.
 While $v_z$ is regressed directly, the \pt, $\eta$, and $\phi$ are constructed from the track's Cartesian momentum.
-The residuals demonstrate minimal bias, however the current regression performance does not yet match the precision achieved by established experiments like ATLAS and CMS, which employ highly tuned parametric fitting techniques~\cite{IDTR-2022-04, CMS-TRK-11-001}.
-Regardless, these results serve as a promising proof-of-principle for our novel approach of jointly performing hit-to-track assignment and track parameter fitting in a single model.
+The residuals demonstrate minimal bias, with the exception of the \pt residuals which have a positive skew, possibly due to boundary effects or the relative abundance of \lowpt particles~\cite{cao2024systematic}.
+However, the current regression performance does not yet match the precision achieved by established experiments like ATLAS and CMS, which employ highly tuned parametric fitting techniques~\cite{IDTR-2022-04, CMS-TRK-11-001}.
+Regardless, these results serve as a promising proof-of-principle for our novel approach of jointly performing hit-to-track assignment and track parameter fitting in a single model, and may already be sufficiently precise for simple triggering applications.
 Several avenues exist for improving the parameter estimation.
 First, incorporating hits from the outer strip layers would significantly enhance momentum resolution.
-Secondly, directly regressing the parameters of interest, rather than constructing them from the Cartesian momentum, would likely improve performance.
+Secondly, directly regressing the parameters of interest, rather than constructing them from the Cartesian momentum, would likely further improve performance.
 Finally, the model could be extended to estimate track parameter uncertainties and their correlations, bringing the approach closer to the comprehensive track fitting methods used in production environments.
+Alternatively, a KF or least-squares fit could be applied to the set of hits assigned to a given track prediction, as is done in ATLAS and CMS, to extract high-precision track parameters.

+Analysis of model performance versus training set size for the \SI{1}{\GeV} model reveals that the model has not yet reached performance saturation when using the complete TrackML dataset.
+This suggests significant potential for improved performance through additional training data.
+Furthermore, our approach provides a convenient trade-off between model size, performance, and inference speed: when inference speed is critical, model size can be reduced to achieve faster processing times, while in applications where speed is not the primary concern, model size can be increased to enhance tracking performance.
+This flexibility allows the same fundamental approach to be adapted to different experimental requirements and computational constraints.